mrterdll/AirSim/README.md

 # AirSim

-### This repo contains my experiments using drone on AirSim software.
+### This repo contains my experiments using Multirotor on AirSim software.